Nepalese cuisine

-Momo is a Nepalese style dumpling, an adaptation of Tibetan dumplings, filled with minced meat in a flour dough, given different shapes and then cooked by steaming.
+Momo is a Himalayan dumpling, filled with minced meat in a flour dough, given different shapes and then cooked by steaming.
 It is one of the most popular foods in Nepal and the regions of Sikkim, Darjeeling and Kalimpong in India where Nepali-speaking Indians have a presence.
-Momo were originally filled with buffalo meat but are now commonly filled with goat or chicken, as well as vegetarian preparations.Special foods such as sel roti, finni roti and patre are eaten during festivals such as Tihar.
+Momo were originally filled with buffalo meat but are now commonly filled with goat or chicken, as well as vegetarian preparations.
+Special foods such as sel roti, finni roti and patre are eaten during festivals such as Tihar.
 Sel roti is a traditional Nepali homemade ring-shaped rice bread which is sweet to taste.
 Other foods have hybrid Tibetan and Indian influence.

 Chow mein is a Nepali favorite in modern times based on Chinese-style stir-fried noodles.
 It is one of the most beloved everyday staple lunches in Nepali households.

 Types

 Khas cuisine

 Dal-bhat-tarkari is the standard meal eaten twice daily traditionally by the Khas people.
 However, with land suitable for irrigated rice paddies in short supply, other grains supplement or even dominate.
 Wheat becomes unleavened flat bread (roti or chapati).
 Maize (makai), buckwheat (fapar), barley (jau), or millet (kodo) become porridge-like (dhido or ato).
 Tarkari can be spinach and fresh greens (sag), fermented and dried greens (gundruk or sinki), white radish (mula), potatoes (alu), green beans (simi), tomatoes (golbeda), cauliflower (kauli), cabbage (bandakopi), pumpkin (farsi), etc.